 Arboviral Disease Surveillance in Kansas

 Arboviral diseases are those that are passed from arthropods, such as mosquitoes and ticks to humans.
 Many of these diseases are reportable, when diagnosed in people, to KDHE.
 The Kansas Department of Health and Environment conducts limited mosquito surveillance, in cooperation with state partners, from June – September.
-The mosquitoes are tested for West Nile virus (WNV), St. Louis encephalitis virus (SLE), and La Crosse encephalitis virus (LAC) at the Kansas Health and Environmental Laboratories (KHEL).
+The mosquitoes are tested for West Nile virus (WNV) at the Kansas Health and Environmental Laboratories (KHEL).